tizianopiccardi/remotipy/README.md

 ### Step 4: Define the rest endpoint (Server)

-Dispatch the body of the request to the invoked method.
-Here you can make the security checks (i.e. http headers).
+You can use any python rest server to dispatch the body of the request to the invoked method.
+In this example we are using the Flask format.

 ```python
 @app.route('/method_dispatcher', methods=['POST'])